 At Well Known, we love growing dollars—not just followers

-In today’s business world, many owners get caught up in the social media frenzy, obsessing over follower counts and engagement metrics while neglecting the primary driver of success—profitability.
-While social media is a valuable tool, it is rarely the primary sales driver for most businesses.
-Instead, customers typically engage with brands through multiple touchpoints such as websites, email marketing, referrals, and direct sales interactions long before they ever see a social media post.
+In today’s business world, many owners get caught up in the social media frenzy, obsessing over follower counts and engagement metrics while neglecting the main reason for conducting any advertising in the first place— profits.
+While social media is a valuable tool, it is rarely the primary driver of profits for most businesses.
+In the majority of cases we witness, it falls to the third or fourth rung on the “driver of profits” ladder.

 Business owners must step back and assess where social media truly fits within their overall sales funnel.
 Understanding its role in relation to other marketing channels can help determine the right amount of time, money, and effort to allocate to it.